hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 If you don't need to configure Hazelcast specific properties, it is recommended to instantiate a `javax.cache.configuration.MutableConfiguration` and using the setters to configure it as shown in the example in [Quick Example](#quick-example).
-Since configurable properties are the same as the ones explained in [Declarative Configuration](#declarative-configuration), they are not again mentioned here.
+Since configurable properties are the same as the ones explained in [JCache Declarative Configuration](#jcache-declarative-configuration), they are not again mentioned here.
 For Hazelcast specific properties, please read the [ICache Configuration](#icache-configuration) section.

 ## JCache Providers

 JCache providers are used to create caches by a specification compliant implementation.
-Those providers abstract the platform specific behavior and bindings and provide the different JCache required features.
+Those providers abstract the platform specific behavior and bindings, and provide the different JCache required features.

-Hazelcast has two types of providers that are possible to be use.
-Depending on the application setup and the cluster topology there is either the Client Provider (used from Hazelcast clients) or the Server Provider (which is used by cluster nodes).
+Hazelcast has two types of providers that can be used.
+Depending on the application setup and the cluster topology, there is either the Client Provider (used from Hazelcast clients) or the Server Provider (which is used by cluster nodes).

 ### Provider Configuration

-JCache `javax.cache.spi.CachingProvider`s are configured by either specifying the provider at the commandline or configure it in a declarative manner inside the typical Hazelcast configuration XML file.
-For more information on how to setup properties in the XML configuration look at [Declarative Configuration](#declarative-configuration).
+JCache `javax.cache.spi.CachingProvider`s are configured by either specifying the provider at the command line or in a declarative manner inside the typical Hazelcast configuration XML file.
+For more information on how to setup properties in the XML configuration, please see [JCache Declarative Configuration](#jcache-declarative-configuration).

 Hazelcast implements a delegating `CachingProvider` that can automatically be configured for either client or server mode and delegates to the real underlying implementation based on the users choice.
 It is recommended to use this `CachingProvider`